tae-h-yang/tae-h-yang.github.io/_projects/2024-9-1-RLAutonomousDriving.md

 ## Introduction

-The increasing adoption of autonomous vehicles (AVs) presents significant challenges for ensuring safety and efficiency in complex traffic scenarios.
-Among these, navigating uncontrolled four-way intersections is particularly challenging due to the absence of traffic signals and the presence of diverse human driving styles.

-We simulate such scenarios using SUMO (Simulation of Urban Mobility), where **latent driving styles** are governed by an **"impatience" parameter**:
+Navigating uncontrolled intersections is a critical challenge for autonomous vehicles.
+Without traffic signals, an AV must make real-time decisions by interacting with other road users, each with their own unique, unstated driving style.
+How can a car learn to be safe when it doesn't know if the other driver is cautious or aggressive?

+This project, **SHIELD**, explores this problem by training reinforcement learning agents in a SUMO simulation.
+We model **latent driving styles** using an "impatience" parameter:
-- **Aggressive (Impatient)**: Impatience = `1.0`, fast acceleration and risky decisions.
+- **Aggressive (Impatient)**: High impatience, leading to faster acceleration and riskier maneuvers.
-- **Cautious (Patient)**: Impatience = `off`, slow, defensive driving.
+- **Cautious (Patient)**: Low impatience, resulting in more defensive driving.

-This project formulates the task as both a fully observable **Markov Decision Process (MDP)** and a more realistic **Partially Observable Markov Decision Process (POMDP)** to account for hidden intent.
+My work focused on two primary approaches: first, tackling the problem with full information (an MDP), and second, addressing the more realistic scenario where driving styles are hidden (a POMDP).

+## My Approach: From Full Information to Hidden Intent

+### 1. The Combined DQN Model (MDP)
+My first approach modeled the intersection as a fully observable **Markov Decision Process (MDP)**.
+Here, the ego vehicle knows the exact impatience level of every other car.
+I developed a **Deep Q-Network (DQN)** agent that processes a high-dimensional state, including the ego vehicle and up to 20 surrounding vehicles, to make a single, holistic decision.
+While this provides a strong performance baseline, the sheer size of the state space presents a significant learning challenge.

+### 2. The DRQN Model (POMDP)
+To address the more realistic scenario where driving styles are unknown, I formulated the problem as a **Partially Observable MDP (POMDP)**.
+My solution was to implement a **Deep Recurrent Q-Network (DRQN)**.
+This model uses an LSTM layer to maintain a memory of past observations (like a vehicle's speed and acceleration over time).
+By analyzing these behavioral patterns, the DRQN learns to **infer the hidden driving style** of other agents and adapt its strategy accordingly, without ever being explicitly told whether another driver is aggressive or cautious.

 ---

-## Method

-### MDP: Full Observability

-We assume the ego vehicle knows each vehicle’s impatience level and train using **Deep Q-Networks (DQN)**:

-- **Combined MDP**: One high-dimensional state space (ego + 20 agents).
-Difficult to train due to state complexity.
-- **Independent MDPs**: Separate small DQNs per foe agent.
-Final action chosen conservatively based on worst-case Q-value, improving safety.

-### POMDP: Hidden Styles

-We model hidden impatience as a latent state and use:

-- **Deep Recurrent Q-Network (DRQN)**: Uses LSTM to infer latent styles from observation history.
-- **DQN + LSTM Estimator**: An LSTM explicitly predicts impatience levels; decisions are made using the pretrained Independent DQN.

----

 ## Demo Videos & Results

-Trained over 5,000 episodes.
-In the videos:
+The agents were trained for 5,000 episodes.
+The videos below demonstrate the performance of different policies.
 - **Ego vehicle**: Yellow
 - **Cautious (patient)**: Green
 - **Aggressive (impatient)**: Red

 ### Random Policy (Baseline)
+The ego vehicle randomly samples acceleration values.
+This approach is completely unaware of its surroundings and, as expected, results in frequent and dangerous collisions.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/g9itaHs5lTc" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/g9itaHs5lTc?si=Ao3RBgU0p8tPsQF7" frameborder="0" allowfullscreen></iframe>
-Random acceleration decisions.
-Results in frequent collisions due to poor reaction to other vehicles.

-### DQN Policy (Full Observability)
+### Combined DQN Policy (My MDP Solution)
+This agent has full knowledge of other vehicles' driving styles.
+It learns to be cautious, especially around aggressive (red) vehicles, and successfully crosses the intersection much more safely and efficiently than the random baseline.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CE1KN5p64ow" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/CE1KN5p64ow?si=RDAabycyFirEW9-D" frameborder="0" allowfullscreen></iframe>
-Access to true driving styles allows cautious and efficient crossing, outperforming the random baseline.

-### DRQN Policy (Partial Observability)
+### Combined DRQN Policy (My POMDP Solution)
+This agent must **infer** the driving styles from behavior alone.
+The video shows it successfully navigating the intersection, demonstrating its ability to handle uncertainty.
+While slightly less efficient than the fully observable DQN due to the complexity of its task, it represents a more robust and realistic approach for real-world scenarios.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/QDEmzOe_8p8" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QDEmzOe_8p8?si=m2Jk4vOo-pqe7pVz" frameborder="0" allowfullscreen></iframe>
-Learns to infer behavior from past trajectories.
-Performs well but slightly less efficient due to uncertainty and undertraining.

 ---

 ## Conclusion

-This project highlights trade-offs in safe autonomous navigation:
-- **Independent MDPs** outperform high-dimensional DQNs by simplifying the state space.
-- **Explicit Latent State Estimation** improves policy reliability under partial observability.
-- **POMDP methods** require more training data but offer realism for real-world deployment.

----
+This project demonstrates that reinforcement learning can produce robust policies for complex, multi-agent navigation tasks.
+My work specifically highlights two key takeaways:

+1.  **Handling High-Dimensional States**: While the Combined DQN provides a holistic view, its performance can be limited by the complexity of its state space.
+2.  **Inferring Latent States is Key**: The DRQN shows that it is possible to learn safe and effective policies even with incomplete information by using memory to infer the hidden intentions of other drivers.
+This is a crucial step toward building autonomous systems that can safely coexist with unpredictable human drivers.

 ## Future Work

-- Improve reward design to better balance safety and efficiency.
+- **Refined Reward Engineering**: To better balance safety with traffic efficiency.
-- Add complexity: left turns, lane merges, and human AV mix.
+- **Increased Scenario Complexity**: Incorporate more complex maneuvers like left turns and lane merges.
-- Explore probabilistic belief update methods for latent state inference.
+- **Advanced Belief Update Mechanisms**: Explore more sophisticated probabilistic methods for inferring latent states to improve the agent's understanding under uncertainty.